karm435/receiptly.github.io/_pages/privacypolicy.md

   - { title: Contact, id: contact }
 ---

+Receiptly is a receipt scanner and expense tracker provided by Karma Academy Pty Ltd ("we", "us", or "our").
+This policy explains how the Receiptly apps for iPhone, iPad, and Android access, use, store, and share your information, including Google user data when you choose Gmail import.

 Receiptly does not create an account for you and does not sell your receipt content.
 Receipt photos, OCR text, merchants, amounts, categories, tags, and expenses stay on your device first.

 What happens next depends on the platform and the features you turn on: